campjake/chip8-emu/README.md

 The Pimpl does have overhead on operations that are running very frequently.
 To be specific, using a Pimpl, we have a layer of indirection whenever we access a member variable to dereference the pointer.
 However, CHIP-8 is not very demanding, and we often have to manually add some buffering time in there to run games at the intended speed.
 As a result, I see these as excellent learning opportunities for Modern C++ concepts without paying any design breaking consequences (for now).

 ## Anything else coming?
 Yep!
 I want to write a fully-fleshed out testing environment with Google Test, and build it with More Modern CMake techniques from CMake 3.14 and on.
+As of right now, CHIP-8 resources online offer testing scripts that run lightweight programs, like printing the IBM logo to the screen.
+I think a Test-Driven Development version of this project could benefit a lot of new programmers to tackle this project since they will have a step-by-step process to incrementally make progress through this challenge.

 This README will also continue to get updated with lessons learned, key concepts I think you should know, and instructions on how to reproduce my program with CMake.
 Stay tuned!